ubclaunchpad/inertia/README.md

 ----------------

-Inertia is a cross-platform command line tool that aims to simplify setup and management of automated deployment for docker-compose projects on any virtual private server.
+Inertia is a cross-platform command line tool that aims to simplify setup and management of automated deployment of docker-compose projects on any virtual private server.
+It aims to provide the ease and flexibility of services like Heroku without the complexity of Kubernetes while still giving users full control over their projects.

 ## Installation